CitrineInformatics/community-tools/web_ui_examples/02_data_management.md

 11 PIF records are not that many.
 Let's add some more!
 1. Navigate to the "Files" tab and click "Add Files."
 Alternatively, click "Add Data" at the top.
 2. Select "Add to existing dataset" and select the dataset you just created.
 3. This time, instead of uploading PIFs, we will upload a CSV.
 Therefore, select the "[Citrine: Template CSV](https://help.citrination.com/knowledgebase/articles/1188136)" ingester from the dropdown menu.
 Pay attention to the header row formatting, which is important for ingestion to work properly.
+Empty cells in the CSV will be safely ignored by the ingester.
 4. Choose the `band_gap_sc_data.csv` file, and submit for upload.

 You will be redirected to the "Files" page of the dataset you selected, where you can see an additional CSV in the list of files.
-After waiting for a bit, you should start to see the extra PIF records populate the search page.
+After waiting for a bit, you should start to see the extra PIF records, one for each row in your CSV, populate the search page.
 The total number should increase to 100.
 This is an example of how you can supplement an existing dataset with newly discovered data from the literature or calculations.

 ## PIF record
 If you click on any PIF record on the search page, an image like the one below should appear: